 Both the buses to the city, as well as intercity carriers (such as Flixbus) depart from the terminals near the airport.
 For more details check out the following website.

 With several means of transport available all day, transfer between the airport and the city will be an easy ride for you.
 We recommend taking the metro, as it is the fastest one.
 If you prefer taking a taxi, prepare for an €40 expense.
+If you need to take a rest, check list of hotels nearby the airport.

 Yes, there are banks in Terminal 2, as well as ATM machines in all terminals.
 If you want to exchange money, you can use “Bureaux de Change” in Terminals 2 and 3.